ansible/ansible/README.md

 Get Involved
 ============

    * Read [Contributing.md](https://github.com/ansible/ansible/blob/devel/CONTRIBUTING.md) for all kinds of ways to contribute to and interact with the project, including mailing list information and how to submit bug reports and code to Ansible.
+   * When submitting a bug report, include 1) the output of 'ansible --version', 2) what you expected to happen, 3) what actually happened, and 4) any relevant commands and output.
+   * All code submissions are done through pull requests.
+Take care to make sure no merge commits are in the submission, and use "git rebase" vs "git merge" for this reason.
+If submitting a large code change (other than modules), it's probably a good idea to join ansible-devel and talk about what you would like to do or add first and to avoid duplicate efforts.
+This not only helps everyone know what's going on, it also helps save time and effort if we decide some changes are needed.
    * irc.freenode.net: #ansible

 Branch Info